Global types and event structure semantics for asynchronous multiparty sessions: Asynchronous types

 To ensure the correspondence between outputs and inputs, in~\refToFigure{wfagtA} we define the \emph{balancing} predicate $\derSI{}{}$ on asynchronous types, and we say that $\asty{\G}{\Msg}$ is \emph{balanced} if $\derSI{}{\asty{\G}{\Msg}}$.
 The intuition is that every initial input should come with a corresponding message in the queue (Rule $\rulename{In}$), ensuring that the input can take place.
 Then, each message in the queue can be exchanged for a corresponding output that will prefix the type (Rule $\rulename{Out}$): this output will then precede the previously inserted input and thus ensure again that the input can take place.
 In short, \balancing\ holds if the messages in the queue and the outputs in the global type are matched by inputs in the global type and vice versa.
 We say that a \sgt\ is {\em cyclic} if its tree contains itself as proper subtree.
 So the condition ``if the \sgt\ is cyclic then the queue is empty'' in Rule $\rulename{Out}$ ensures that there is no message left in the queue at the beginning of a new cycle, namely that all messages put in the queue by cyclic \sgts\ have matching inputs in the same cycle.
 For instance we can apply Rule $\rulename{Out}$ to the asynchronous type $\confAs{\G'}{\emptyset}$ of \refToExample{ex:iwf}(\ref{ex:iwf3}), but not to the asynchronous type $\confAs{\G}{\mq\pp{\la}\q}$ of \refToExample{ex:iwf}(\ref{ex:iwf2}).
-Similarly, in \refToExample{ex:iwf}(\ref{ex:iwf4}), Rule $\rulename{Out}$ can be used for $\asty{\G_2}{\emptyset}\,$ but not for $\confAs{\G_2}{\mq\pp{\la}\q}$. \\ The double line indicates that the rules are interpreted coinductively \cite{pier02} (Chapter 21).
-The condition in Rule $\rulename{Out}$ guarantees that we get only regular proof derivations, therefore the judgement $\derPI{\BB}{\confAs{\GP}{\emptyset}}$ is decidable.\\[3pt] If we derive $\derPI{\BB}{\confAs{\GP}{\emptyset}}$ we can ensure that in $\GP\parG\emptyset$ all outputs are matched by corresponding inputs and vice versa, see the Progress Theorem (\refToTheorem{pr}).
+Similarly, in \refToExample{ex:iwf}(\ref{ex:iwf4}), Rule $\rulename{Out}$ can be used for $\asty{\G_2}{\emptyset}\,$ but not for $\confAs{\G_2}{\mq\pp{\la}\q}$.

+The double line indicates that the rules are interpreted coinductively \cite{pier02} (Chapter 21).
+The condition in Rule $\rulename{Out}$ guarantees that we get only regular proof derivations, therefore the judgement $\derPI{\BB}{\confAs{\GP}{\emptyset}}$ is decidable.
+If we derive $\derPI{\BB}{\confAs{\GP}{\emptyset}}$ we can ensure that in $\GP\parG\emptyset$ all outputs are matched by corresponding inputs and vice versa, see the Progress Theorem (\refToTheorem{pr}).
 The progress property holds also for standard global types~\cite{DY11,Coppo2016}.